hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] move navigation related stuff to a seperate file.

 [LATER] Maybe use numpy array for calculated cache.
+(There are equal or more fundamental changes that can help, so so so).

 Make rgennums generate direct numbers now instead of =number.
 Speeds up operations which have to worry about =expressions like insert/delete/edit etc.